nodejs/node-addon-api/README.md

 using node-addon-api should run without having to be rebuilt with newer versions of Node.js.

+It is important to remember that *other* Node.js interfaces such as `libuv` (included in a project via `#include <uv.h>`) are not ABI-stable across Node.js major versions.
+Thus, and addon must use N-API and/or `node-addon-api` exclusively and build against a version of Node.js that includes an implementation of N-API (meaning a version of Node.js newer than 6.14.2) in order to benefit from ABI stability across Node.js major versions.

 As new APIs are added to N-API, node-addon-api must be updated to provide wrappers for those new APIs.
 For this reason node-addon-api provides methods that allow callers to obtain the underlying N-API handles so